-Towers - Description of the actual connector around the pin to avoid confusion with male and female, since a particular series of towers may differ in the polarity of the terminal that it is used.
+Towers - Packard's description of the actual connector around the pin to avoid confusion with male and female, since a particular series of towers may differ in the polarity of the terminal that it is used.

 Typically towers are the male part of the connector, but uses female terminals.